thesameorg/telegram-webapp-cloudflare-template/README.md

 This template supports three environments:

 ### Local Development
-- Uses cloudflared tunnel for webhooks
+- Uses ngrok tunnel for webhooks
 - Real bot token for authentic testing
 - Hot reload for both backend and frontend